Many people have childhood memories of firing a .22 rifle for the first time.

 Remington’s 17 Grain AccuTip-V .17 HMR rounds are another good small game hunting choice.

-The downside is that they’re more expensive than the vast majority of .22 LR ammo.
+The downside is that it’s more expensive than the vast majority of .22 LR ammo.
 However, it’s accurate, dependable, and perfect for killing opossum, rabbits, and other small game.

 Winchester’s 40 Grain .22 WMR rounds bring a little extra power than your .22 LR or .17 HMR cartridges.